MicrosoftDocs/microsoft-salescopilot-docs/articles/create-contact-crm-sales-copilot.md

 >[!IMPORTANT]
 >
->You can't create a contact if an external contact creation process is already available in your organization before the global create feature is implemented.
-To create a contact in your CRM from Copilot for Sales, follow these steps in Copilot for Sales teams admin settings:
+> With the implementation of the global create feature in Copilot for Sales, contact creation may fail when using the external contact creation process.
+To continue creating contacts in CRM, perform the following steps in Teams admin settings:
 >1.
 Go to **Settings** > **Environment** > **Forms** > **Contact**
 >1.
 Select one of the following options:
 >      - **Create new records inside Copilot for Sales**